Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Covariate-adjusted win statistics via propensity score weighting

 \subsection{Covariate adjustment via inverse probability weighting and overlap weighting}

-As IPW is the most well-known case of the balancing weights, we first propose the following IPW estimator following a similar construction to \citet{zeng2021propensity}:
+To leverage information from the baseline covariates, we first propose the following IPW estimator:

-Note that \eqref{ipw_est} is the special case of \eqref{balanced_est} by letting $\omega(X_i, X_j) = \frac{1}{\widehat{e}(X_i)[1-\widehat{e}(X_j)]}$ and $h(X_i,X_j)=1$.
-In clinical trials, the propensity score $e(X)$ is usually estimated by a logistic regression model.
-Furthermore, it has been established that IPW can perform covariate adjustment and reduces the impact of chance imbalance, hence improving the precision over the unadjusted estimator, even when estimating a known propensity score rather than using the true propensity score $\pi$ \citep{shen2014inverse,williams2014variance}.
-Of note, the IPW estimator \eqref{ipw_est} is constructed with stabilized weights, and hence differs from the unstablized IPW estimator in \citet{Mao2018} for observational studies.
+Note that \eqref{ipw_est} is the special case of \eqref{balanced_est} by letting $\widehat{h}(X_i,X_j)=1$ and $\omega(X_i, X_j) = \frac{1}{\widehat{e}(X_i)[1-\widehat{e}(X_j)]}$.
+In practice, the propensity score $e(X)$ is usually estimated by a logistic regression model.
+Furthermore, it has been established that IPW can perform covariate adjustment and reduces the impact of chance imbalance, hence improving the precision over the unadjusted estimator, even when estimating a known propensity score rather than using the true propensity score $\pi$ \citep{shen2014inverse,williams2014variance}. \citet{Mao2018} explored an IPW method for a general class of causal estimands defined by a contrast function, which extends the familiar notion of average treatment effect.
+However, their IPW estimator is unstabilized Horvitz-Thompson estimator, and hence differs from the stabilized IPW estimator \eqref{ipw_est}. \cite{wang2025adjustedWR} developed three IPW estimators: IPW-average treatment effect (IPW-ATE), stabilized IPW-ATE (SIPW-ATE) and IPW-average treatment effect in the treated (IPW-ATT) for the win ratio estimand.
+Nevertheless, their stabilized IPW-ATE is not a H{\'a}jek-type estimator as \eqref{ipw_est} and they generally ignored the uncertainty for estimating the propensity score in variance estimation.
+More recently, \cite{buyse2025} briefly discussed covariate adjustment strategies including an IPW estimator for generalized pairwise comparison estimands, but they did not demonstrate how to conduct inference, nor did they provide a variance estimator.
+In contrast, we focus on a H{\'a}jek-type IPW estimator \eqref{ipw_est}, and will derive a consistent variance estimator accounting for the uncertainty in estimating the propensity score.